zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/how-default-mapping-work.md

 | SourceCustomerId    | DestinationReference   |
 | SourceReference     | DestinationCustomerId  |

 Without a doubt, this mapping will lead to many error.
-Wrong source property are mapping to wrong destination column!
+The most common error is a FOREIGN KEY.

 ## StackOverflow Reference
 - [SqlBulkCopy giving FOREIGN KEY constraint error](http://stackoverflow.com/questions/39684342/sqlbulkcopy-giving-foreign-key-constraint-error/)